An anchor is any fixing that remains immovable.

 In both cases, the forces and moments at the origin (0,0,0) will be identical, but the input and output designations will differ.

-In Anchors, you may enter your input data using either system, you simply need to be careful with your directions and angles.
+In Anchor, you may enter your input data using either system, you simply need to be careful with your directions and angles.

-Irrespective of the system used, Anchors will reorientate the input data when switching between options.
+Irrespective of the system used, Anchor will reorientate the input data when switching between options.

 You may use any units you like, but you should be consistent; remember you will only get out whatever you put in.